lever/postings-api/README.md

 These jobs may be scraped by third parties.
 All other jobs are completely hidden from the jobs API.

+Note that application create requests are rate limited.
+You will need to properly handle 429 responses if you build a custom jobs page.

 ### Examples